Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: ClearNight

 \subsection{Network Optimization}

-Multiple losses are utilized to jointly optimize ClearNight, where L1 loss $\mathcal{L}_\textit{1}$ and perceptual loss $\mathcal{L}_\textit{per}$~\cite{per} are used to ensure that restored results resemble ground-truths closely.
-To enhance the structure and details of outputs, depth loss $\mathcal{L}_\textit{depth}$ is exploited via minimizing the differences between ground-truths and predictions of a pre-trained depth estimation model~\cite{depth}.
-In addition, we use a load balancing loss $\mathcal{L}_\textit{lb}$~\cite{losslb} to balance the utilization of the candidate units.
-We jointly optimize the network using the total loss function: where $\lambda_\textit{per}$, $\lambda_\textit{bce}$, $\lambda_\textit{lb}$ and $\lambda_\textit{depth}$ are the loss weights.
+Multiple losses are utilized to jointly optimize ClearNight, where L1 loss $\mathcal{L}_\mathrm{1}$ and perceptual loss $\mathcal{L}_\mathrm{p}$~\cite{per} are used to ensure that restored results resemble ground-truths closely.
+To enhance the structure and details of outputs, depth loss $\mathcal{L}_\mathrm{d}$ is exploited via minimizing the differences between ground-truths and predictions of a pre-trained depth estimation model~\cite{depth}.
+In addition, we use a load balancing loss $\mathcal{L}_\mathrm{lb}$~\cite{losslb} to balance the utilization of the candidate units.
+We jointly optimize the network using the total loss function: